 - The Number One Way to Build Your Author Mailing List

 I know this whole process of gathering and reviewing all this data seems like a lot of work, but believe me when I say that it’s well worth your time.
-You’ll begin to understand how the pricing the in Kindle store works, giving you a frame of reference for setting your own book’s price.
+You’ll begin to understand how pricing in the Kindle store works, giving you a frame of reference for setting your own book’s price.
 It’s a great tool to have, and all that keeps you from using it is a bit of effort.